sangeetha-m8/sangeetha-m8/README.md

 * 🌍  I'm based in United Kingdom
 * ✉️  You can contact me at [psrenc08@gmail.com](mailto:psrenc08@gmail.com)
-* 🧠  I'm learning Python, Javascript & AWS
+* 🧠  I'm learning Python, Javascript & AWS to move towards AI world
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills